yuvalmGS/gigaspaces-wiki-jekyll/xap97net/system-configuration.markdown

 # Using Application Configuration File

-Like most .NET libraries, GigaSpaces XAP.NET configuration is based on [Application Configuration Files|http://msdn.microsoft.com/en-us/library/ms229689(VS.80).aspx].
+Like most .NET libraries, GigaSpaces XAP.NET configuration is based on depanlinkApplication Configuration Filestengahlinkhttp://msdn.microsoft.com/en-us/library/ms229689(VS.80).aspxbelakanglink.
 To set system properties via the configuration file:

 1. Add an Application Configuration File to your project (if your project already contains such a file skip this step):